Princess Diana Wore Engagement Ring After Divorce For Special Reason: Is This Why Kate Middleton Wears It Now?

-Even after her bitter divorce to Prince Charles, Princess Diana still wore her gorgeous sapphire and diamond engagement ring, as well as her wedding ring, for a very touching reason.
+Even after her bitter divorce from Prince Charles, Princess Diana still wore her gorgeous sapphire and diamond engagement ring, as well as her wedding ring, for a very touching reason.
 She wore it for Prince William and Prince Harry.

-What more do we know about the exquisite ring that William gave Kate Middleton when he proposed, and does she still wear the ring?
+What more do we know about the exquisite ring that William gave Kate Middleton when he proposed and does she still wear the ring?

-The Daily Mail reported that the first ring the nearly 32-year-old Prince Charles gave his intended, 19-year-old Lady Diana Spencer, was a diamond eternity ring.
+The Daily Mail reported that the first ring the nearly 32-year-old Prince Charles gave his intended 19-year-old Lady Diana Spencer, was a diamond eternity ring.

 A year later, in February 1981, is when Diana chose the ring of her dreams.
-The couple had been dining at Windsor Castle, with Queen Elizabeth, and presumably Prince Philip.
+The couple had been dining at Windsor Castle with Queen Elizabeth and presumably Prince Philip.

 After dinner, the royal jeweler, Garrard, presented a selection of rings to choose from.
 Without hesitation, Diana chose the sapphire ring, as sapphires are her favorite gem.

-The ring, which Diana claimed was “not the largest by far,” was an oval Ceylon sapphire, with 14 diamonds surrounding it, set in 18-carat gold.
+The ring, which Diana claimed was “not the largest by far,” was an oval Ceylon sapphire with 14 diamonds surrounding it set in 18-carat gold.

 At the time, the ring cost £28,000, or £110,000 ($143,000 USD) in today’s currency, but before her death in 1997, it was valued at £250,000 ($324,000 USD) because of “royal connections.”

-By the time Diana and Charles were divorced in 1996, the world knew all about the sordid love triangle between Charles, Camilla and Diana.
+By the time Diana and Charles were divorced in 1996, the world knew all about the sordid love triangle between Charles, Camilla, and Diana.
 This marked the end of the fairy tale of the daycare worker with an impeccable pedigree who married the heir to the British throne.

-Yet, Diana continued to wear the gorgeous sapphire engagement ring and her wedding ring even when she was officially separated, and after she was divorced from Charles.
-She did this our of respect for her two sons, Prince William and Prince Harry.
+Yet, Diana continued to wear the gorgeous sapphire engagement ring and her wedding ring even when she was officially separated and after she was divorced from Charles.
+She did this out of respect for her two sons, Prince William and Prince Harry.

 Touching reason Diana wore her engagement ring for years after marriage ended ???????? https://t.co/yX19k5zUg7